 Canine pain can range from subtle to excruciating, and occasional to permanent.
-It can be a challenge to recognize pain in your pet which can take multiple forms at various levels.
+It can be a challenge to recognize pain in your pet, which can take multiple forms at various levels.

 Never dismiss a “gut” feeling that something seems a bit “off” with your pet.
 Seek out a second opinion through your trusted veterinarian.
-It is much better to be told that you are an over concerned pet parent than to find out weeks or months later that your dog has been suffering in pain.
+It is much better to be an over concerned pet parent rather than find out weeks or months later that your dog has been suffering in pain.

-Pain management keeps improving at a rapid pace and entails a variety of methods.
+Canine pain management keeps improving at a rapid pace and entails a variety of methods.
 In some cases, non-pharmaceutical options and alternative medicine can help.

 Chiropractic – Canine chiropractic uses physical manipulations to relieve pain and restore flexibility.